• Quicklinks

 What operations are currently happening on the north coast?

-An annual plan of operations is published on our Plan Portal indicating where operations are expected to take place in the next 12 months.
 We have a team of professional staff including planners, ecologists, forest technicians and Aboriginal partnerships liaisons who spend many months completing a comprehensive planning process to develop a detailed plan ahead of each operation.
 These are also published on our Plan Portal.
 Find out more about the Plan Portal.

 The planning process includes spreading operations across the landscape to reduce cumulative impacts.
 More about reducing cumulative impacts.